jeffbr13/benjeffrey.com/content/posts/jane-street-interview-reparations.md

 ---
 title: Jane Street Interview Reparations
-description: I brainfarted during a programming telephone interview.
-These are the programs I should have wrote.
+description: I messed up in a coding exercise.
+So here, have a functional Queue implementation in Haskell.
 date: 2013-10-18
 ---